 What if those stories we heard as children start to sound less like history and more like myth?
-What if we start listening to sermons and find ourselves saying, “I just don’t believe that anymore, and it’s no longer how I experience the world.”
+What if we start listening to sermons and think, “I just don’t believe that anymore.
+It’s no longer how I experience the world.”

 Entering the Dark Night of the Soul

-During this time, it’s common for you to experience your orderly spiritual life descending into chaos.
+During this time, you will commonly experience your orderly spiritual life descending into chaos.
 You may watch close friendships unravel.
 You may feel isolated, like you have no one you can share your spiritual struggles with.
 You may experience existential pain as the very meaning of your life shatters like a shimmering crystal globe dropped onto the hot black asphalt.

 The “dark night of the soul” is a time of feeling abandoned by God, a time in which you find no spiritual consolation and can see no clear way out.

 Don't Fight it.
 Embrace It.

 When the time is right, a caterpillar wraps itself in the darkness of a cocoon to begin the transformation into a beautiful butterfly.
 Think of your darkness as that initial step into your own transformation.

 It’s not about having the right belief or taking the right stands on issues.
 It’s about a slow process through which you become who you were meant to become.